 Work With An Experienced Managed Services Provider

-As an additional layer of protection, consider working with an experienced IT services provider who can help protect your business.
-MSPs offer a range of services specifically tailored to SMBs to help them reduce security threats.
+As an additional layer of protection, consider working with an experienced IT services provider that can help protect your business.
+MSPs offer a range of services and software that are specifically tailored to SMBs and that help them reduce security risks.

 Doing Nothing Is Not An Option